📬 Daily Brief: Bed Bath & Bankruptcy

 Here’s what you need to know

 Bed Bath & Beyond filed for bankruptcy.
-The home goods seller and once meme-stock darling couldn’t raise enough money to stay afloat.
+The home goods seller and erstwhile meme-stock darling couldn’t raise enough money to stay afloat.

+Credit Suisse reported its last-ever quarterly results.
+Even after UBS agreed to buy out the ailing bank in March, Credit Suisse depositors withdrew nearly $75 billion.

+NBCUniversal’s CEO stepped down over misconduct with a female colleague.
+Jeff Shell, who took over NBCUniversal in 2020, was found to have had “an inappropriate relationship” with a senior NBC journalist.

-Billionaire Mike Bloomberg will give his company to his charity.
-The donation could end up becoming the largest private philanthropic contribution ever.
+Mike Bloomberg will eventually give his company to his charity.
+The billionaire’s donation could end up becoming the largest private philanthropic contribution ever.

 Chile is nationalizing its lithium production.
 President Gabriel Boric’s new policy will mandate public-private partnerships, managed by the state, for any new lithium projects.